 - Italian or Mexican dried herb mix

-- minced fresh herbs (nearly any sort)
+- minced fresh or crumbled dried herbs (nearly any sort)

 - wasabi paste